Skip to main content

 Players must compete using an official Nintendo Switch system or Android/iOS device in all PlayVS games.

 PC, laptop, and emulator use are not permitted.
 Any team found in violation of this rule will receive a forfeit for all matches in which PCs, laptops, or emulators were used.
-Nintendo Switch Consoles and Android/iOS devices must not be modded in any way.
+Nintendo Switch consoles and Android/iOS devices must not be modded in any way.

 3. Match Process